I don’t miss decorating a real Christmas Tree

 I always dreamed of watching my husband chop down an evergreen tree from a little country Christmas tree farm.
 With snowflakes falling, we’d drive home with the tree in the back.
 Then, I’d make snicker-doodles and hot cocoa while he brought the tree in and set it up by the fireplace.

 So, you never knew just how wide it would be until we got home my husband snipped all the ties.
-Sometimes he would have to cut off a branch or two and even trimmed the top to make it fit.
-By time this was done, he wasn’t in the mood for snicker-doodles.
+Sometimes he would have to cut off a branch or two and even trim the top to make it fit.
+By the time this was done, he wasn’t in the mood for snicker-doodles.
 Needless to say, I would spend hours carefully decorating the tree trying to dodge the prickly needles and sticky sap.

 The Challenge of Keeping it Alive

 In the weeks close to Christmas I would hear crashes of ornaments in the night or come from work to find several on the floor.
 This was caused by the weakening branches of a dying tree.

 The Christmas Gift that Keeps on Giving

-My unfortunate husband had the job of carry it back out of our home and tossing in the pond or the on the curb depending on where we lived.
+My unfortunate husband had the job of carrying it back out of our home and tossing it in the pond or the on the curb depending on where we lived.
 As he carried it out the tree would leave behind a trail of pine needles.
-They would find there way into everything for months to come.
+They would find their way into everything for months to come.
 No matter how much I vacuumed, they became known as the Christmas gift that kept on giving.

 2 lbs soy wax flakes

 1/2 to 1-ounce of spruce or blue spruce essential oil